-- To enable the Budget Scrutiny Committee to consider the proposed budget for 2020/21 for the General Fund, Housing Revenue Account and Capital Programme as part of the Council's Medium Term Financial Plan covering the years 2020/21 to 2023/24, prior to the report being taken to Executive and Council. - To provide Elected Members with an overview of the Council's financial position in order to inform the decision making process.
-Any comments expressed by the Budget Scrutiny Committee will be reported verbally to Executive.
+- To seek approval of the proposed budget for 2020/21 for the General Fund, Housing Revenue Account and Capital Programme as part of the Council's Medium Term Financial Plan covering the years 2020/21 to 2023/24. - To provide Elected Members with an overview of the Council's financial position in order to inform the decision making process.